What’s the Deal With Cherries and Gout?

 A 2010 study proves the potency of liquid cherry extract when they found that 24 patients experienced a 50% reduction in flares after taking one tablespoon of tart cherry (about 45 to 60 cherries) extract twice a day for four months.

-You May Also Like:Causes, Symptoms and Effective Treatments for Juvenile Gout
+You May Also Like:Non-Medication Strategies for Coping With Gout

 Related Search Topics (Ads):